MattPahuta/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 44: March 2, Wednesday

+**Today's Progress**: Finished the invoice creator Scrimba project today.

+**Thoughts** I feel like I totally over-engineered this project and had to stop and start several different methods before getting it all done, but it was good practice with a variety of JS concepts, particularly array methods, working with objects, and DOM manipulation.

 ### Day 43: March 1, Tuesday

 **Today's Progress**: Finished the Wes Bos JS project and started in on the next Scrimba solo project, the invoice creator.